Innovate UK funded project supports development of scalable, cost effective production of regenerative medicines.

 AAV vectors are effective and versatile, but their use in clinical trials is hampered by complicated production processes.
 Without improvements to manufacturing approaches and better process understanding, there is the risk of gene therapies being launched commercially at prices unaffordable to healthcare payers, such as the NHS.

 Puridify fibre technology from Cytiva

 ÄKTA avant chromatography system

-Dr. Oliver Hardick, Business Leader, Puridify, GE Healthcare Life Sciences, said: “We are proud to establish this collaboration with Cobra and CPI that seeks to advance technologies for the manufacture of viral vectors that are necessary for emerging gene therapies.
+Dr. Oliver Hardick, Business Leader, Puridify, Cytiva, said: “We are proud to establish this collaboration with Cobra and CPI that seeks to advance technologies for the manufacture of viral vectors that are necessary for emerging gene therapies.
 Collaboration and bringing together expertise from different fields is critical for improving access to these promising new treatments globally.”

 Cobra Biologics is a leading international contract development and manufacturing organisation (CDMO) providing biologics and pharmaceuticals for pre-clinical, clinical and commercial supply to an international customer base.

 Each of Cobra’s GMP approved facilities are tailored to serving our customers around the world.
 We offer a broad range of integrated and stand-alone contract development and manufacturing services for clinical trials and the commercial market.